How to Get a Better Night’s Sleep

 Music Lessons Improve Children’s Cognitive Skills, Academic Performance

-May 10th, 2018 - By Melisa in Athletic/Performance Enhancement, Uncategorized
+May 10th, 2018 - By Jen in Athletic/Performance Enhancement, Uncategorized

 Structured music lessons significantly enhance children’s cognitive abilities, including language-based reasoning, short-term memory, planning and inhibition, which lead to improved academic performance.
 Published in Frontiers in Neuroscience, the research is the first large-scale, longitudinal study to be adapted into the regular school curriculum.
 Visual arts lessons were also found to significantly improve children’s visual and spatial memory.
 Read full article: Laboratory Equipment, “Music Lessons Improve …more